nuejs/www/blog/tailwind-misinformation-engine/index.md

   caption: "Adam's [keynote speech](//www.youtube.com/watch?v=CLkxRnRQtDE) in Tailwind Connect 2023"

 The sentence is from *Nicolas Gallagher*'s article about [HTML semantics and front-end architecture][nicolas].
-It was a turning point for *Adam Wathan*, the creator of Tailwind CSS.
+It was a turning point for *Adam Wathan*, the creator and frontman of Tailwind CSS.
 After reading the article he was "fully convinced that optimizing for reusable CSS was going to be the right choice for the sorts of projects".

 [nicolas]: //nicolasgallagher.com/about-html-semantics-front-end-architecture/